-21 Ways Your Body is a Ticking Time Bomb
+21 Ways Your Body Could Fail You

 OK, sure, the title of this piece is a little dramatic.
 But the most important fact about serious illness is this: Most of the difficult and life-threatening health conditions that crop up after age 40 don't happen overnight—they develop slowly, as the result of lifestyle choices, and can be prevented or reversed if you know what to look for, what lifestyle changes to make, and what tests to request at the doctor's office.
 So read this list, but don't run for cover: Talk to your doctor about your concerns and risk factors, early and often.

 It may be the ultimate "win some, lose some:" Just after your brain reaches maturity in your late 20s, its performance starts to decline.
 By your mid-40s, you might not feel as sharp as you once were; that's when reasoning skills begin to slow.
 According to data published in the British Medical Journal, reasoning skills drop 3.6 percent from your mid-40s to your 50s.

 The Remedy Rx: Harvard Medical School says there are some easy ways you can keep your brain young: Get mental stimulation, do regular exercise and keep your cholesterol and blood pressure under control.
 Other factors that have been shown to decrease the risk of dementia: Eat a Mediterranean diet (heavy in fruits, vegetables, plant proteins and good fats like olive oil) and limit your alcohol intake to two drinks per day.
 And get seven to nine hours of sleep nightly—no less, no more.